aliciachenw/aliciachenw.github.io/_pages/publications.md

     We analyze the computing performance of an on-board locomotion mode recognition system which was designed for robotic transtibial prosthesis.
 We implemented FPGA on-board support vector machine, back-propagation neural network, quadratic discriminant analysis and linear discriminant analysis, and the experiments demonstrated that the proposed system can provide satisfactory acceleration effects on the four applied algorithms.

 **Journals**

+3. **W. Chen**, M. Kalia, Q. Zeng, E.H.
+Pang, R. Bagherinasab, T.D.
+Milner, F. Sabiq, E. Prisman, S.E.
+Salcudean, Towards Transcervical Ultrasound Image Guidance for Transoral Robotic Surgery. *International Journal of Computer Assisted Radiology and Surgery*, 2023.
+[IJCARS](https://link.springer.com/article/10.1007/s11548-023-02898-y)[preprint](https://arxiv.org/abs/2211.16544)

+    We propose and carry out preliminary evaluations of a US-guided AR system for TORS, with the transducer placed on the neck for a transcervical view.
+Firstly, we perform a novel MRI-transcervical 3D US registration study.
+Secondly, we develop a US-robot calibration method with an optical tracker and an AR system to display the anatomy mesh model in the real-time endoscope images inside the surgeon console.
+We demonstrate the first proof-of-concept transcervical US-guided AR system for TORS and the feasibility of trans-cervical 3D US-MRI registration.
+Our results show that trans-cervical 3D US is a promising technique for TORS image guidance.

 2. Q. Wang et al., An Underwater Lower-Extremity Soft Exoskeleton for Breaststroke Assistance. *IEEE Transactions on Medical Robotics and Bionics*, vol. 2, no. 3, pp. 447-462, Aug.
 2020. [link](https://ieeexplore.ieee.org/document/9090211)